dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 sudo ufw status
 ```

-ufw will display that TCP connection on port 22 is allowed (for ssh the standard port is 22): 22/tcp - ALLOW - Anywhere
+Here ufw displays that TCP connection on port 22 is allowed (for ssh the standard port is 22): 22/tcp - ALLOW - Anywhere

 In case you need to restart the firewall: